 Employers and training providers are planning to offer most training and opportunities for 2021 in the normal way.
 However, issues such as selection processes, key dates, numbers of places and financial support might be affected by the impacts of the Covid-19 pandemic.
 This could cause unexpected changes, so it is important to check regularly with individual providers for updates.

 There are several types of teacher training programme available that lead to qualified teacher status (QTS).
 Whichever route you take, the training will be specific to the age group and/or subject that you want to teach.
 All involve learning the principles of teaching and gaining practical experience in schools or colleges, but there are significant differences in the way this is delivered.

-In Scotland and Northern Ireland all teacher training programmes are university or college based.
-In Wales, most courses are university or college based, but there are some school-based places available on the Graduate Teacher Programme.
+In Scotland and Northern Ireland all teacher-training programmes are university or college-based.
+In Wales, most courses are university/college-based, but there are some school-based places available on the salaried PGCE route.
 See the advice on training to teach in Scotland, Wales and Northern Ireland for details.